 ESMValTool has been used to assess, visualise and analyise CCI data

-ESMValTool has been developed by the modelling community to allow routine comparison of single or multiple models, against predecessor versions and/or observations.
+ESMValTool allows routine comparison of single or multiple models, against predecessor versions and/or observations.

 The priority is to assess essential climate variables for a range of known systematic biases common to earth modelling systems such as coupled tropical climate variability, monsoons, Southern Ocean processes, continental dry biases and soil hydrology-climate interactions, as well as atmospheric CO2 budgets, tropospheric and stratospheric ozone, and tropospheric aerosols.